 Construction activities within the MS4 Boundary and resulting in a land disturbance of 1 acre or more are subject to a Pueblo County Stormwater Construction Permit.
 Construction activities include but are not limited to clearing and grubbing, grading, excavating and demolition.
 In order to obtain approval of a Construction Stormwater Permit, Pueblo County requires the following be submitted:

 · Completed Application for Stormwater Construction Permit

 · Proposed stormwater plan for the site

 · Copy of the approval from the Colorado Department of Public Health and Environment (CDPHE) for their application

 The submittal can be made prior to receipt of approval from CDPHE, but will not receive final approval from Pueblo County until that document is submitted together with the access permit application and excavation permit (if required for the project).
 Pueblo County will review the plan and if deemed adequate, will approve the Pueblo County Stormwater Permit.

 All construction activity, within or outside the MS4 boundary, that disturbs 1 acre or more is also subject to a state stormwater permit.
-Links to both of these permits are listed below.
+The application and associated documents for a Stormwater Construction Discharge Permit are in the zip file below.